 There are two verbs used for reading channels: READ, and READ RECORD.
 The READ verb understands line and field separators, whereas the READ RECORD verb reads blocks of a specified size or whole records, in the case of intrinsic keyed file types.
 The READ verbs accept several options, including "key=string", "ind=index", "err=linelabel", "end=linelabel", and others.
 Full details can be found in the language reference manuals.
-A special syntax of "err=next" is used by UnForm to simply drop through to the next statement if an error occurs.
+Labels can be actual labels in code (label:), or a symbolic label, such as \next, \break, or \continue.
+UnForm also recognizes err=next as a synonym for err=\next.